HiveMQ Cloud Console

 Cluster Creation Wizard

-2. Select Get Started for the HiveMQ Cloud Serverless plan or Get Started FREE for the HiveMQ Starter plan.
-For step-by-step instructions on how to set up a Serverless cluster, see our HiveMQ Cloud Quick Start Guide.
+2. Select Get Serverless Cluster for the HiveMQ Cloud Serverless plan or Get Started FREE for a HiveMQ Starter plan 15-day free trial.

 To review the billing terms and conditions that apply to each plan see, Billing.